-I found this quote while flipping through an older book on the publishing process, in a section on electronic publishing:
+I found this quote while flipping through an older book, in a section on electronic publishing:

 “…Will [electronic publishing] ever be more than an intriguing fringe for a literary avant garde and those who just can’t make it in traditional publishing?”

 Well, ouch.
 Electronic publishing only for techie elitists and inferior writers?
 The author went on to explain that ebooks (“even the term book begins to become an anachronism here”) were absolutely not released in conjunction with paperbacks or hardbacks.

 “E-publishing does not offer an electronic version of a book that is simultaneously being produced in print (e.g, by making an edition available for a handheld e-reader).”

 Well, how time has proven such predictions wrong.
 Ebooks are now a major market, and not only are they considered a valid release just as a paperback might accompany a hardcover, they are respected and counted properly as real sales.

 There’s a lot of grumpiness out there about ebooks and physical books, like there’s some sort of competition or hierarchy among them.
 This is silly; who argues whether “real” readers prefer paperbacks or hardbacks?
 But ebooks are a bit different, and I use them differently.

 I prefer print books — “p-books,” I’ve heard them called now — for some cases and ebooks for others.
 Research?
 I was brought up not to deface books, so if I want to highlight or annotate, I want an ebook.
 All the notes, none of the damage.
 But paper books can be easier to read in some conditions (I don’t have a Kindle, only a free Kindle app on my phone and tablet and laptop).